-Bank-specific figures originate from the bank's financial reports.
+Issuer-specific figures originate from its financial reports.
 All figures are based on our own chart of accounts and may be adjusted for analytical purposes.
 Please refer to the document Financial Statement Adjustments in the Analysis of Financial Institutions, published on 9 August 2018.